What’s new at #AAM2021

 Be inspired by, learn from, and connect with our colleagues across the field at #AAM2021.

 Education & Inspiration

-Our robust program includes two keynotes, four elevate stage sessions, over eighty concurrent sessions, and over thirty poster presentations to inspire you and give you the skills to help you and your museum build resiliency as we recover from the impacts of the pandemic together.
-The full program will be announced in the coming weeks.
-Plan ahead with our schedule-at-a-glance!
+Our robust program includes three keynotes, three elevate stage sessions, over eighty concurrent sessions, and over thirty poster presentations to inspire you and give you the skills to help you and your museum build resiliency as we recover from the impacts of the pandemic together.
+The full program is now available and is subject to change.

 Discover the latest technologies in the museum field and learn from the experts who are developing new services and products to help museums address their shifting needs and the needs of their communities.
 At #AAM2021, you will be able to use Smart-Match Appointments to ensure you save time while you search, and engage in live chat and video calls with exhibitors.

 Enter the #AAM2021 Networking Lounge to gain access to our platform’s extensive chat functionalities.
 Look up other attendees and exhibitors to make new connections and set up chats or 1:1 video calls!

 Meet, exchange ideas, and create long-lasting connections with colleagues across the world at any of our 15+ networking events!
 Space is limited for networking events that require pre-registration.* Event pre-registration will open April 15 for registered #AAM2021 attendees to select the Opening Event on June 7 and your choice of June 8 networking receptions.
 Events requiring pre-registration include:

 » #AAM2021 Opening Networking Event on June 7

 And your choice of three June 8 networking receptions:

 » Resiliency and the Future of Museums (theme determined by polls of you—our audience!) – Generously supported by Hadley Exhibits, Inc.